African Americans in Davenport, Iowa: 19th century

-African American settled in Davenport as early as the 1830s.
-Iowa was a free territory; and a free state, when it joined the Union late in 1846.
+African-Americans settled in Davenport as early as the 1830s.
+Iowa was a free territory; and a free state when it joined the Union late in 1846.
 Dred Scott, whose legal fight for freedom was ruled on in the 1857 Dred Scott Decision of the United States Supreme Court, lived with his family in Davenport as he followed his master to various military postings in the Midwest.
 Scott and his wife based their appeal for freedom on the fact that they had been held for extended periods of time in free states and territories, including Scott's stay with his master in Davenport in 1834–1836.
 An historic plaque was installed at the site of Scott's residence in Davenport.

 There were two major periods of African-American migration to Davenport.
-In the years up to and including the Civil War; and the second, the Great Migration of the first half of the 20th century.
-In the 19th century, African Americans fleeing both slavery and the Civil War came to Davenport because it was a major port in a free territory on the Mississippi River.
+In the years up to and including the Civil War and the second, the Great Migration of the first half of the 20th century.
+In the 19th century, African-Americans fleeing both slavery and the Civil War came to Davenport because it was a major port in a free territory on the Mississippi River.
 They found ports in Missouri, a slave state, too hostile even for free black migrants.
-In Davenport, white residents agitated in meetings and newspaper petitions against continued African-American migration to the city.
+In Davenport, white residents became agitated in meetings and newspaper petitions against continued African-American migration to the city were circulated.

 On October 31, 1865, months after the Civil War, 700 members of the 60th U.S. Infantry Colored Regiment met at Camp McClellan in Davenport to rally for the right to vote and other civil rights.
-It was an early meeting in a campaign that resulted in an Iowa referendum, in which voters granted the right to vote in 1868 to African Americans.
-Alexander Clarke of Muscatine, elected to preside over the meeting, told the audience, "[W]e have discharged our duty as soldiers in the defense of our country, [and] respectfully urge that it is the duty of Iowa to allow us the use of our votes at the polls ...
+It was an early meeting in a campaign that resulted in an Iowa referendum in which voters granted the right to vote in 1868 to African-Americans.
+Alexander Clarke of Muscatine, elected to preside over the meeting, telling the audience, "[W]e have discharged our duty as soldiers in the defense of our country, [and] respectfully urge that it is the duty of Iowa to allow us the use of our votes at the polls ...
 [H]e who is worthy to be trusted with the musket can and ought to be trusted with the ballot."